 - Inappropriate clothing

 - Bare Feet

-- Animals (except dogs for the disabled)
+- Animals (except service dogs)

 - Offensive Odors or Infested Clothing